 The ideas in this website were developed by Dr Ashley Morris PhD during research at Cardiff University, Wales, UK between 2011 and 2017.
-The research was conducted with the support of a number of Fortune 500/ FTSE 100 organisations and set out to investigate the challenges of managing engineering design information relating to complex products such as aircraft, trains and ships.
+The research was conducted with the support of a number of Fortune 500/ FTSE 100 organisations and set out to investigate the information management challenges associated with engineering design and innovation (product change).
+The focus was the management of complex products such as aircraft, trains and ships.

-Ashley started his career in the aerospace industry in the late 1990s and experienced difficulties identifying spare parts that had been modified.
+Ashley started his career in the aerospace industry and experienced difficulties identifying spare parts that had been modified.
 This experience eventually led to his research that focussed on the impact of engineering design changes (modifications) triggered by innovation.

 Difficulties can occur supplying spares, when a newer alternative modified part is available that has been identified differently with a new part number.
 If the details of the modified part (and part number) have not been communicated to maintenance engineers or no link has been created between the different parts in an information system then, a situation can arise where an engineer is told by the information system: